Your money and benefits during an ESA reconsideration

 - you didn't return the capability for work questionnaire (ESA50 form)

-If you're challenging the DWP's decision to put you in the work-related activity group, you'll continue to be paid ESA with the work-related component while you're challenging that decision - but only if your claim was made before 3 April 2017.
+If you're challenging the DWP's decision to put you in the work-related activity group, you'll continue to be paid ESA.
+The work-related component will also be paid while you're challenging that decision - but only if your claim was made before 3 April 2017.